Unboxed-Software/solana-course/content/movie-review-pt3.md

 }
 ```

-Now, you can return these errors like you would any `ProgramError`
+Now, you can return these errors like you would any `ProgramError`.

 ```rust
 return Err(ExampleError::DeserializationFailure.into());